Skip to content

 Release Build status Supported Python versions codecov PyPI - Downloads License

-deptry is a command line tool to check for issues with dependencies in a Python project, such as obsolete or missing dependencies.
+deptry is a command line tool to check for issues with dependencies in a Python project, such as unused or missing dependencies.
 It supports the following types of projects:

 • Projects that use Poetry and a corresponding pyproject.toml file